meunomemauricio/meunomemauricio.github.io/_posts/2020-12-25-multiarch-docker-build-github-actions-en.md

 ## Automatic Builds using GitHub Actions ##

 The previous procedure is enough to solve the initial problem, but it's still manual and doesn't fit a continuously developed project.

 A good way to solve this is by automating it and including it as a Continous Integration (CI) routine.
-[GitHub Actions][gh-actions] is a very good solution for that, being very easy to configure and integrating seamlessly with GitHub repositories.
+[GitHub Actions][gh-actions] is a very good solution for that, being very easy to configure and integrating seamlessly with the repositories.

 GitHub Actions allows us to configure `Workflows`.
 These are defined through `.yml` files and represent a list of actions to be executed sequentially.

 In the root of the repository, execute: